-- Foreign ownership leads to increased restructuring in firms that were not embedded in the Japanese stakeholder system. - Foreign actors, with different interests & incentives, replaced local shareholders who were tightly linked to the stakeholder system. - The Japanese stakeholder system was not overwhelmed by a superior shareholder system. - Restructuring among foreign owned firms may remove the perceived illegitimacy of radical strategic actions & encourage their spread to larger, older, & more prestigious firms.
+- Foreign ownership leads to increased restructuring in firms unlikely embedded in the Japanese stakeholder system. - Foreign actors, with different interests & incentives, replaced local shareholders who were tightly linked to the stakeholder system. - The Japanese stakeholder system was NOT overwhelmed by a superior shareholder system. - Restructuring among foreign owned firms may remove the perceived illegitimacy of radical strategic actions & encourage their spread to larger, older, & more prestigious firms.